ranjithkumarravikumar52/Java-sandbox/README.md

     * Test method should run independently
 * So, only one assert per test method/condition
 * Using filters to examine all your tests
-* When testingconcepts a value against true or false, use assertTrue or assertFalse
+* When debugpractice a value against true or false, use assertTrue or assertFalse
 * `@Before`
     * runs before every test method
 * `@After`